bialas0/TextEffects/README.md

 {
     "1.
 Hello World!",
     "2.
 This is a list!",
     "3.
-It is typed by each line!",
-    "Goodbye for now..."
+It is typed by each letter and then line!", "Goodbye for now..."
 };
 Typewriter.Typelist('l', myList, 75);